dagon666/napi/README.md

 This script works on Linux & OS X systems.
-It has very limited requirements and is mostly depending on bash (it is proven to run from bash 2.04 - which makes it ideal for embedded devices) and `coreutils` (which should be available on most modern systems, no perl or python is required).
+It has very limited requirements and is mostly depending on bash (it is proven to run from bash 2.04 - which makes it ideal for embedded devices) and `coreutils` (which should be available on most modern systems, no Perl or Python is required).

 ## Installation